Who We Are

 We are diverse in the particularities of theological beliefs, but we are united in our inclusivity of all people as sacred creations.
 We recognize that we are all on a spiritual journey, and our paths have brought us together through a variety of landscapes.
 We do not say a single creed or insist that everyone has to believe the same thing.

 The diversity we bring is a beautiful reflection of the vastness of God.
 Therefore, questions are valued more than absolutes.
-Together, we strive to live out the fullest expression of love, justice and care for all people and all creation.
-The Way of Jesus calls us to grow our awareness and deepen our experiences of the Holy within and beyond all.
+Together, we strive to live out the fullest expression of love, justice, and care for all people and all creation.
+Jesus calls us to grow our awareness and deepen our experiences of the Holy within and beyond all.

 Our Vision